Fire safety for homecare providers: Questions and Answers

 What are homecare providers’ responsibilities for fire risk assessment?

-The London Fire Brigade’s person-centred fire risk assessment checklist is a short five question form to help providers assess whether there is an increased risk of fire – it will help decide if a Home Fire Safety Visit is needed.
-A referral to the local fire service for a Home Fire Safety Visit MUST be made where someone is assessed to be at increased risk from fire.
+The London Fire Brigade’s person-centred fire risk assessment checklist is a short five question form to help providers assess whether there is an increased risk of fire – it can help you decide if a Home Fire Safety Visit is needed.

 Any agreed fire reduction actions should be included on the individual’s care plan, for example, that electrical appliances with worn leads should be replaced or that flame retardant bedding should be used.